- Coronavirus Information for Lifespan Patients Scheduled for an Appointment, Test or Procedure

 You are expected to review all materials and watch the video linked below.
 Should you have any questions, please contact your manager.

-You must complete a rapid antigen test approximately 8 hours before your shift.
-If the test is positive, you must notify your manager immediately.
+You must complete a rapid antigen test at the start of your shift.
+If the test is positive please go home and contact your manager and EOHS immediately.

 Instructions for Performing and Interpreting Your Rapid Antigen Test